Suspension theorems for links and link maps

-We prove Theorem~\ref{proc-th2pr} as follows.
+\procsection{Classification of link maps} We prove Theorem~\ref{proc-th2pr} as follows.
 First we prove the surjectivity in case $p\le q$.
 Then we prove analogously the injectivity in case $p\le q$, and finally we deduce the case $p>q$ of Theorem~\ref{proc-th2pr} from the case $p\le q$.

 Let us introduce our main notion and state our main lemma.

 \begin{proc-definition} (see Figure~\ref{proc-fig1}) Let $S^{k}=D^{k}_+\cup (S^{k-1}\times I)\cup D^{k}_-$ be the standard decomposition of the sphere, where $\partial D^{k}_+=S^{k-1}\times 0=S^{k-1}$ is the equator of~$S^k$.
 A link map $f:S^{p}\sqcup S^{q}\to S^{m}$ is {\it standardized} if the following 3 conditions hold: